KyubiKabu/KyubiKabu/README.md

-- 👋 Hi, I’m @KyubiKabu
+- 👋 Hi, I’m @KyubiKabu, but you can call me Nolan.

 <!---
 KyubiKabu/KyubiKabu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.